Planning a 4 day Yosemite itinerary can feel overwhelming, especially with so many iconic hikes, viewpoints, and scenic drives to choose from.

 Bridal Veil Falls can be seen from Tunnel View but it’s definitely worth a stop to see the 620 feet falls up close and personal.
 It’s only around a mile and a half from Tunnel View to the Bridal Falls Trailhead.

 The main parking lot near the trailhead isn’t that big.
 If it’s full, you can park along the road as you drive back to the falls.
 You can also park along the road that leads into the valley.
 You will have to walk a little but any walk in the park is worth it.
-You can click the link to read my post about the hike.
+Details about the Bridal Veil Hike can be found in my hiking guide.

 Eat at Base Camp Eatery